 This holiday season, Walmart made headlines for choosing not to hire seasonal workers and instead is giving their existing part-time employees more hours.
 There are many lessons small business owners can learn from Walmart’s move.
 Your existing employees have a wealth of knowledge.
 They know your products, customers, and competitors inside and out.
 Before going through the long process of interviewing and training new employees who might only be with you for two months, ask your current team members if they’d like to take on additional hours this holiday season.
 If they have trips planned with family that you’ve already approved or have other commitments, then it’s out of the question, but it’s certainly worth the ask.
 When it becomes clear that you need to hire more employees to handle the holiday rush…

 Asking your employees to refer their hard-working friends and family members is always a good idea, but this is especially true around the holidays.
 With customers looking to check everything off their holiday list, having employees you can trust to handle the rush courteously and efficiently is key.
 Referrals come with an added layer of trust.
 Your loyal employees will likely only refer candidates that they know will do an excellent job, just like they do.
 Adding a small referral bonus can be a way to incentivize employees to refer people they know.
 Since the holiday rush will mainly occur over the course of a month or so, make sure you pay the bonus out to them once the seasonal employee completes the holiday season.
-This way, you get access to a high quality pool of new candidates that are vetted by your top performers.
+With a proper bonus payroll system in place, you get access to a high-quality pool of new candidates that are vetted by your top performers.

 Make Sure Employees Are Aware of Schedules